 Below are two main differences between Product Management and Business Analysis.
 Product Managers are focused on developing Products; Business Analysts are focused on developing capabilities for the business.

-For Product Managers, the ultimate goal is the Product.
-While it’s critical for the Product Manager to understand why and how people use the product, the Product Manager generally does not define how people use it, while Business Analysts are responsible for defining the requirements for a business capability.
+For Product Managers, the ultimate goal is the product.
+While it’s critical for the Product Manager to understand why and how people use the product, they generally do not define how people use it.
+Business Analysts, on the other hand, are responsible for determining the requirements for a business capability.

 Product Managers are responsible for the product roadmap.
 Business Analysts are not.
 The product roadmap is one of the core responsibilities of the Product Manager.
 This means the Product Manager has to answer the question: what’s next?
 What’s on the horizon?
 What direction are we taking this product?